 - Park the vehicle on a level, firm and non-slippery surface.
-The front wheels must be in the straightahead position. - Apply the parking brake and engage first gear or reverse gear. - Remove the spare wheel \$\times\$ 123. - Never change more than one wheel at a time. - Use the jack only to change wheels in case of puncture, not for seasonal winter or summer tyre change. - If the ground on which the vehicle is standing is soft, a solid board (max.
+The front wheels must be in the straightahead position. - Apply the parking brake and engage first gear or reverse gear. - Remove the spare wheel \$\times\$ 142. - Never change more than one wheel at a time. - Use the jack only to change wheels in case of puncture, not for seasonal winter or summer tyre change. - If the ground on which the vehicle is standing is soft, a solid board (max.
 1 cm thick) should be placed under the jack. - No people or animals may be in the vehicle when it is jacked-up.

-- Never crawl under a jacked-up vehicle. - Do not start the engine when the vehicle is raised on the jack. - Clean wheel bolts/nuts and their threads before mounting the wheel. - Loosen each of the wheel bolts/ nuts by half a turn using the wheel wrench.
+- Never crawl under a jacked-up vehicle. - Do not start the engine when the vehicle is raised on the jack. - Clean wheel bolts/nuts and their threads before mounting the wheel.